ROCm/gpu-cluster-networking/docs/how-to/single-node-config.rst

    c.
 See :ref:`Disable NUMA auto-balancing <mi300x-rccl-disable-numa>` for more information.

 #.
 Disable PCI ACS (access control services).
+Run the `disable-acs-script
-Run the :ref:`disable ACS script<disable-acs-script>` on all PCIe devices
+   <https://github.com/ROCm/cluster-networking/blob/main/general_scripts/dis_acs.sh>`_ on all PCIe devices supporting
-   supporting it.
+   it.
 This must be done after each reboot.

    .. note::